PeterCamilleri/CX16/utilities/branches/README.md

 a &ne; b  | *bne* | lbne  | *bne* | lbne
 a &ge; b  | buge  | lbuge | bsge  | lbsge
 a > b     | bugt  | lbugt | bsgt  | lbsgt

+## Fun with Flags (Optional)

+Sorry, this installment is not present by Dr Sheldon Cooper.
+In order to get a better understanding of branches based on one or more flags, it is very useful to understand the flags themselves.
+The P register contains four bits that are involved in the branching process.
+These are:

+* C - The carry/borrow bit.
+* Z - The zero bit.
+* V - The overflow bit.
+* N - The negative bit.